How To Teach French To Mixed-Age Classes

 In addition to this, Kapow Primary’s scheme of work has an overarching strand ‘Language detective skills’ which encourages pupils to be detectives rather than relying on the teacher to impart new vocabulary.
 This is an essential technique used to decipher a new language; looking for clues such as word similarities to be able to spot the meaning and is something the children love to do.
 It can make learning a new language less foreboding too, when they realise there are “hooks” on which to build their knowledge!

-Despite being designed for individual year groups, Kapow Primary’s French scheme can be adapted to suit your school structure by creating a rolling programme that encompasses all of the key language components.
+Despite being designed for individual year groups, Kapow Primary’s French and Spanish schemes can be adapted to suit your school structure by creating a rolling programme that encompasses all of the key language components.
 The most common mixed-age plan is likely to be a two-year cycle for a Y3/4 and Y5/6 split – Cycle 1 and Cycle 2.

 Here, vital language structures and skills can be revisited in different contexts, and as pupils progress through Key Stage 2, simpler vocabulary and structures evolve into more complex written sentences.
 Our planning documents are really useful for understanding how the curriculum has been designed, see: